Irish, Midshipmen both thankful for long-running series - WHIZ News

 The Midshipmen are 2-4 in their last six games at Notre Dame Stadium following a 24-17 setback in 2017 when they controlled the block for 42:42 and forced the Irish to rally on a pair of Brandon Wimbush touchdown passes.

-“My wife loved seeing the castles,” Niumatalolo remembered, “but for us, we got our butts whipped for three hours or so.”
+“My wife loved seeing the castles,” Niumatalolo said, “but for us, we got our butts whipped for three hours or so.”

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25